nccoutinho/DashKick_Analytics/README.md

 [![R Package Test](https://github.com/nccoutinho/DashKick_Analytics/actions/workflows/dashkick_test_workflow.yml/badge.svg)](https://github.com/nccoutinho/DashKick_Analytics/actions/workflows/dashkick_test_workflow.yml)

-_This documentation outlines the functionalities and usage of the DashKick Analytics application's._
+_This documentation outlines the functionalities and usage of the DashKick Analytics application._

 _The DashKick Analytics application is an R-based package tailored for predicting and visualizing metrics relevant to the English Premier League Football-related data of the 2023-2024 season._